hydrabus/hydranfc/hardware/HydraNFC_Antenna_1_0_Rev0/README.md

 This directory contains HydraNFC Antenna Schematic and Board for CadSoft Eagle 6.x

-HydraNFC Antenna: Hardware licence CC BY NC (for commercial licence contact info@hydrabus.com)
+HydraNFC Antenna: Hardware license [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) (for commercial license contact info@hydrabus.com)

 For more details on the hardware see also http://hydrabus.com/?page_id=30